 Loving, gentle, and sociable dogs, Labradoodles are a great addition to a family.
 Great with kids, when a Labradoodle is socialized as a puppy, they will be able to adapt to pretty much any situation they are put in.
 They are great dogs for outdoor activities and are happiest when they receive a lot of exercises, so your kids will have fun with them in the backyard.

 Easy to train, Labradoodles love to please their owners by learning quickly and responding well to instructions that are clear.
-They behave best when their lives are structured and can get into trouble if you leave them alone a lot.
+They behave best when their lives are structured and can get into trouble if you leave them alone a lot, which is something to keep in mind if you’re planning to set up an invisible dog fence in your yard.
 They also love to be close to you and will end up on your lap if you aren’t careful.

 Labradoodles love to play fetch and will do so to the point of exhaustion.
 This family-friendly dog is pretty strong and able to switch gears quickly.
 Labradoodles also love begging for table scraps and require tons of attention but are otherwise well-adjusted, healthy, and happy family dogs.